socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### More Information
-See blog post ["Do Software Architectures Meet Extra-Functional or Non-Functional Requirements?"](https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html) by C. Pautasso and O. Zimmermann for a deeper (only half-serious) terminology discussion, examples, and pointers to related taxonomies and templates.
+See blog post ["Do Software Architectures Meet Extra-Functional or Non-Functional Requirements?"](https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html) by Cesare Pautasso and Olaf Zimmermann for a deeper (only half-serious) terminology discussion, examples, and pointers to related taxonomies and templates.

 arc42 recommends to have [top three to five QAs in Section 1 of architecture descriptions](http://docs.arc42.org/section-1/), suggests a [Section 2 dealing with constraints](http://docs.arc42.org/section-2/), and puts the detailed quality requirements section towards the end in [Section 10](http://docs.arc42.org/section-10/).
 The Scaled Agile Framework (SAFe) also covers [NFRs](https://www.scaledagileframework.com/nonfunctional-requirements/).